 It is so important not only for dental professionals but also for consumers and patients to understand how the use of our product affects our oral health.

-In terms of preventing and treating sensitivity due to exposed dentin, we either want to occlude the surface of the exposed dentin or desensitize the nerve endings in the tooth so the nerve can no longer fire the pain signal to the brain.
+To prevent and treat sensitivity caused by exposed dentin, we can either cover the surface of the exposed dentin or desensitize the nerve endings in the tooth.
+This prevents the nerve from transmitting pain signals to the brain.

-You want to use a toothpaste that the health authority has approved, 3rd party tested and has many studies to back up the claims of efficacy.
+You want to use toothpaste that the health authority has approved, that has been third-party tested, and that has many studies to back up its efficacy claims.

-I am very sensitive to certain ingredients that are put in toothpaste, especially SLS (sodium lauryl sulphate), so I prefer to avoid the ingredient.
+I am very sensitive to certain ingredients in toothpaste, especially SLS (sodium lauryl sulphate), so I prefer to avoid them.
 SLS has also been linked to oral ulcerations.

 I understand that toothpaste is more expensive than the traditional big brand names.
 However, a little goes a long way.
 You only need a very small pea-sized amount, so the tube will last a while.
 And the effects from the toothpaste are priceless.